Welcome to Bob Jones Academy, parents and students!

 Child Abuse/Mandatory Reporting

-The state of South Carolina requires BJA to report allegations of suspected child abuse to the Department of Social Services (DSS) when there is cause to suspect physical, sexual, or mental abuse by an adult or another student.
-While the school is generally expected to communicate with parents regarding the well-being of their child, in a situation of suspected abuse the law requires the administration to act on behalf of the child and to refrain from contacting parents in advance of making a report to the DSS.
-Appropriate school staff will make such reports in the best interest of the child and do not, once cause to suspect is established, have any legal alternative except to make a report to the DSS for their investigation and review.
-The school may also undertake an inquiry of school personnel prior to making a report to determine whether there are sufficient grounds to require reporting.
+The state of South Carolina requires school personnel to report allegations of suspected child abuse to the Department of Social Services (DSS) when there is cause to suspect physical, sexual, or mental abuse by an adult or another student.
+While the school is generally expected to communicate with parents regarding the well-being of their child, in a situation of suspected abuse the law requires school personnel to act on behalf of the child and to refrain from contacting parents in advance of making a report to the DSS.
+School personnel will make such reports in the best interest of the child and do not, once cause to suspect is established, have any legal alternative except to make a report to the DSS for their investigation and review.

 Bullying is repeated and purposeful abuse of power or position to intimidate or control another person.
 Bullying may be verbal, physical, or social and may occur in person or online.
 We recognize that not all unpleasant experiences or interpersonal conflicts are due to bullying and will communicate with parents to coordinate the appropriate instruction and intervention.
 Nonetheless, bullying, harassment, or unkindness of any kind will not be tolerated at BJA.
 Depending on its severity, bullying may result in expulsion and referral to appropriate authorities where arrest and/or prosecution is possible.
 BJA is a ministry of Bob Jones University, so complaints may also be investigated in accordance with the BJU Discrimination and Harassment Grievance Procedures in its compliance with Title IX.
 The policies and procedures may be found at bju.edu/safety.